ieva-balta/FLAMS/README.md

 * *display.py*: formatting the list of conserved post-translational modifications to a tab delimited output file
 * *utils.py*: dealing with OS-dependent directory systems

-FLAMS is also available as a web service at https://www.biw.kuleuven.be/m2s/cmpg/research/CSB/tools/flams/ . (not updated with the UniProt database)
+FLAMS is also available as a web service at https://www.biw.kuleuven.be/m2s/cmpg/research/CSB/tools/flams/ (not updated with the UniProt database).

 ## System requirements